-The characteristics promoted by the Sub-Fund are governance, environment, social and societal criteria.
+The characteristics promoted by the fund are governance, environment, social and societal criteria.

-The management of the Sub-Fund relies on the proprietary analysis tool on environment, social and governance: ABA (Above and Beyond Analysis).
+The management of the fund relies on the proprietary analysis tool on environment, social and governance: ABA (Above and Beyond Analysis).

-As part of the promotion of such characteristics, the Sub-Fund will in particular consider the following ESG matters for private issuers:
+As part of the promotion of such characteristics, the Sub-Fund will in particular consider the following ESG matters:

-• Environment: GHG emissions, nature conservation, global climate adaptation and risks, land use, etc.
+- o Environment: GHG emissions, airborne pollution, waterborne pollution, water consumption, land use, etc. - Social: Excessive CEO Compensation, gender inequality, health and safety issues, child labor, etc. - o Governance: Monitoring corruption and bribery, tax avoidance, etc.

-- Social: social security system, education, poverty, female employment, working conditions non-discrimination, etc. - Governance: rules of law, corruption perception, political stability, human rights freedom, violent conflicts, etc. - Global ESG quality rating.
+Global ESG quality rating.

-In this way, for private issuers the investment process and resulting bond picking take into account internal scoring with respect to both corporate responsibility and sustainability of companies based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with the "best in universe" method.
+In this way, for the private issuers, the investment process and resulting stock picking take into account internal scoring with respect to both corporate responsibility and sustainability of companies based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with the "best in universe" method.
 There may be a sector bias.